aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 ## Deployment

-This conformance pack is provided as two templates: a base template and a complete template.
-The recommended deployment strategy for multi-region environments is to deploy the **complete template in a single primary region** and the **base template in all other regions**.
-This is because IAM resources are global — deploying the custom Lambda rules and IAM managed rules in every region would produce redundant evaluations at unnecessary cost.
-Regional resources (S3 buckets, EC2 instances, security groups) are checked by the base template in each region where they exist.
+This conformance pack ships as two templates: **full** and **base**.
+The full template is a complete superset — it includes everything in the base template plus the IAM rules.

+For multi-region environments, deploy the **full template in a single primary region** and the **base template in all other regions**.
+IAM resources are global, so evaluating them in every region would produce redundant results at unnecessary cost; the base template covers the regional resources (S3 buckets, EC2 instances, security groups, etc.) where they actually exist.
+Each region should have exactly one conformance pack named `Security-Best-Practices-for-Incident-Response-Fundamental` — never deploy both templates in the same region.

 ### Single Account Deployment

 #### Step 1: Deploy prerequisites in the primary region

-Deploy the prerequisites CloudFormation template to create the Lambda functions and IAM roles needed by the complete template:
+Deploy the prerequisites CloudFormation template to create the Lambda functions and IAM roles needed by the full template:

 ```
 aws cloudformation deploy \